 Types of Bridges:

-Choosing A Implant-Supported Dental Bridge
+Choosing An Implant-Supported Dental Bridge

 An implant-supported restoration offers many benefits for patients with missing teeth, including: